-Whether or not genetic divergence on the short-term of tens to hundreds of generations is compatible with phenotypic stasis remains a relatively unexplored problem.
-We evolved predomi-3 nantly outcrossing, genetically diverse populations of the nematode Caenorhabditis elegans under a constant and homogeneous environment for 240 generations, and followed individual locomotion behavior.
-Although founders of lab populations show highly diverse locomotion behavior, during lab evolution the component traits of locomotion behavior - defined as the transition rates in activity and direction - did not show divergence from the ancestral population.
-In contrast, transition rates' genetic (co)variance structure showed a marked divergence from the ancestral 9 state and differentiation among replicate populations during the final 100 generations and after 10 most adaptation had been achieved.
-We observe that genetic differentiation is a transient pattern during the loss of genetic variance along phenotypic dimensions under drift during the last 100 12 generations of lab evolution.
-These results suggest that short-term stasis of locomotion behavior 13 is maintained because of stabilizing selection, while the genetic structuring of component traits 14 is contingent upon drift history.
+Whether or not genetic divergence on the short-term of tens to hundreds of generations is com-2 patible with phenotypic stasis remains a relatively unexplored problem.
+We evolved predomi-3 nantly outcrossing, genetically diverse populations of the nematode Caenorhabditis elegans under 4 a constant and homogeneous environment for 240 generations, and followed individual locomo-5 tion behavior.
+Although founders of lab populations show highly diverse locomotion behavior, 6 during lab evolution the component traits of locomotion behavior - defined as the transition rates 7 in activity and direction - did not show divergence from the ancestral population.
+In contrast, 8 transition rates' genetic (co)variance structure showed a marked divergence from the ancestral 9 state and differentiation among replicate populations during the final 100 generations and after 10 most adaptation had been achieved.
+We observe that genetic differentiation is a transient pattern 11 during the loss of genetic variance along phenotypic dimensions under drift during the last 100 12 generations of lab evolution.9These results suggest that once adaptation has occurred, and on the 13 short-term of tens of generations, stasis of locomotion behavior is maintained because of effec-14 tive stabilizing selection at a large phenotypic scale.
+At the same time, the genetic structuring of 15 component traits is contingent upon drift history at a local phenotypic scale.
+16